dukt/analytics-docs/en/configuration.md

 ## realtimeRefreshInterval

-Interval at which the realtime widget should refresh its data (in seconds)
+Interval at which the realtime widget should refresh its data (in seconds).

     'realtimeRefreshInterval' => 15,